breadweb/imember/README.md

 ### How to Use

-Simply start the app and it will minimize to the system tray.
-Click the tray icon to show the window or right click and choose "Exit" to exit the app completely.
-When running, the app saves configuration of your windows every 60 seconds.
-If you want to save your configuration instantly, click the "Save Now" button.
+Start imember and it will minimize to the system tray.
+Click the system tray icon to bring up the imember window.

+When running, imember saves arrangement of your windows every minute.

+If you want to save your arrangement instantly, click the "Save Now" button on the imember window.

+You can tempoararily disable imemeber by deselecting the "Enabled" checkbox.
+This is handy if you're going to be running applications that change the resolution and you don't want window arrangements to be saved when that happens.

+To have imember start when Windows starts, enable the checkbox on the imember window.

+To completely close the application, right-click on the system tray icon and select "Exit".

 <br>